Rok Mašina: Post-breakup

 Part of the material recorded for the band's second studio album was released by Jugodisk in 1983 on the mini-album Izrod na granici (Bastard on the Border).
 The album featured a live version of the song "Bilo mi je bolje", recorded at the 1982 Belgrade Rock Festival, on the band's last live performance.
 The song "Promašen san" ("Failed Dream") featured a recording of Aleister Crowley's voice.
 The album cover was designed by Jugoslav Vlahović.
 The original cover, also designed by Vlahović, should have featured two hands with feathers thrust through them and the bands logo and album title written in red, but was, as Robert Nemeček stated in 1983, refused by the Jugodisk as "politically problematic".

 After Rok Mašina disbanded, Zoran Božinović retired from music.
 In the late 1990s, he returned to performing, starting to perform with the blues rock band Zona B. He died on 12 July 2004.
 Vidoja Božinović dedicated himself to his studies of architecture at the Belgrade Faculty of Architecture.
 He would occasionally perform in blues clubs and with the jazz band Interaction, before joining the highly popular band Riblja Čorba in 1985.
 Robert Nemeček became the film program editor at TV Politika.
-He later worked as program editor on TV Pink and Radio Television of Serbia.
+He later worked as program editor on TV Pink and Radio Television of Serbia and eventually as the editor-in-chief of TV Avala.

 In 1994, the band's song "Nulti čas" ("Zero Hour") was released on Komuna compilation album Pakleni vozači: Jugoslovenski hard rock (Hell Riders: Yugoslav Hard Rock).
 In 2001, One Records released the compilation album entitled Rok Mašina, which featured all the tracks from both their self-titled debut and Izrod na granici.

 In 2008, Nemeček released a collection of Pop Mašina recordings on the box set Antologija 1972 – 1976 (Anthology 1972 – 1976).
 During the following years, Vidoja Božinović tried to persuade him to do the similar thing with Rok Mašina recordings.
 Finally, in 2015, the compilation album Antologija 1980 – 1983 was released through Multimedia Music.
 The songs released on the album were remastered by Nemeček himself and his son Jan.
 The compilation featured all the material officially released by Rok Mašina, previously unreleased recordings and a book about the band.
 The previously unreleased recordings included the song "Umbra Zonule" (Latin for "Twilight Zone"), originally performed by Nemeček's 1960s band Dogovor iz 1804. and later recorded by Rok Mašina.

+Robert Nemeček died in Belgrade on 8 January 2024.

 Legacy

 In 2012, Serbian alternative rock band Kanda, Kodža i Nebojša recorded a cover of Rok Mašina's song "Granica" ("Border") for the New Year's Eve edition of Radio Television of Serbia show Bunt (Rebellion).
-In 2016, the same song was covered by Serbian blues rock band Texas Flood in Radio Television of Serbia show Tri boje zvuka (Three Colors of Sound).
+In 2019, the same song was covered by Serbian blues rock band Texas Flood on their cover album Tražim ljude kao ja (I'm Looking for the People like Me).
+The song "Nulti čas" was covered in 2018 by Serbian heavy metal band Orvel 69 on their self-titled EP.